Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 - Was your experience positive in relation to the following: technology, meeting place and company culture?

-A strong onboarding process is crucial for any company looking to maximize employee experience.
+A strong onboarding process is crucial for any company looking to maximize an employee's journey.
 As the old saying goes, people should start as they mean to go on.
-This is the chance to immerse new starters in company culture and mold them into a way of working.
-Employees will carry the habits they learn at this crucial stage throughout their career at a company.
+This is the chance to immerse newcomers in company culture and mold them into a way of working.
+New employees will carry the habits they learn at this crucial stage throughout their career at a company.

 The more refined this process, the better a company will be at retaining excellent staff members.
-Survey questions for the onboarding stage could include:
+Survey questions for new hires at the onboarding stage could include:

 - Did you feel comfortable using the technology and tools provided during onboarding?